wired00/game-programming-assignment/README.md

-# game-programming-assignment
+# game-programming-assignment - UTS
 # contributors Robert, Kyron & Gabriel

-A simple game developed for UTS Game Programming class.
+**A simple game developed for UTS Game Programming class**

 Objective is to race around the arena destroying the other cars.
 You have a finite amount of boost which is replenished by picking up batteries